Congratulations on having been selected as an exchange student for the Polytechnic of Rijeka!

 Examination period: February, late June, early July

-COURSES SELECTION Momentarily all the courses are held in Croatian language, so foreign students are advised to use an option of private consultations with professor of the chosen subjects.
+COURSES SELECTION courses are held in the Croatian language, and for incoming foreign Erasmus+/CEEPUS students are carried out in English in the form of consultancies with professors of the chosen subjects.

 APPLICATION PROCEDURE In order to apply for admission at the Polytechnic of Rijeka you need to fill in the

 Application Form (online) with all relevant documents (scan).

 Note that your home coordinator needs to sign and seal the Erasmus Student Application form (the part referring to the sending institution), confirming your student status at your university, your nomination for the exchange programme and your sufficient knowledge of English.

 The VELERI departments decide upon the feasibility of proposed study programmes and bring a final decision on whether Erasmus students will be accepted.